SIMION® Industry standard charged particle optics simulation software.

 These cases are explained below:

 • in terms of magnetic scalar potentials – Scalar magnetic potential is analogous to scalar potential in electric fields (i.e. voltage).
 The magnetic field vector is the negative gradient of scalar magnetic potential, just as the electric field vector is the negative gradient of electrostatic potential.
 SIMION can solve scalar magnetic potential using the Laplace Equation in the same manner as electric potential is solved, and after doing so the magnetic field vector can be immediately obtained and used for particle trajectory solving.
 However, not all magnetic fields can be expressed as scalars but rather as vectors, and the meaning of potential can be less intuitive with magnetic fields.
 Magnetic potential will be a scalar under certain conditions, such as when there is no current density in the domain modeled (and in a different way if the system has 2D symmetry).
 See Magnetic Potential for details.
+SIMION 8.2 adds Permeability support.

 • in terms of magnetic vector potential – Magnetic vector potential can take into account a non-zero current density in space.
-SIMION 8.1.0.45 has experimental support for magnetic vector potential.
+SIMION 8.2 has experimental support for magnetic vector potential.
 See Magnetic Potential.

-• in terms of magnetic field vectors – Magnetic fields hre are defined directly in terms of field vectors.
+• in terms of magnetic field vectors – Magnetic fields here are defined directly in terms of field vectors.
 During the trajectory integration the magnetic field vector seen by the particle can be defined programmatically.
 You may have an analytical mathematical expression for it, or you may have field data (calculated from some external program and stored in a text file) that can be interpolated (SIMION 8.0.3 includes field grid interpolation routines, and SIMION 8.1.0 allows regular PA files to represent this), or the magnetic field may be defined via a configuration of wire currents (SIMION 8.0.3 provides support for Biot-Savart Law calculations).
 In all these cases, the magnetic field can be superimposed on a system via an mfield\_adjust user program segment attached to an empty magnetic potential array.
 This program segment defines magnetic field vector directly however you like.
-SIMION 8.1.0.22 ads some capabilities and examples that make this easier to use in terms of storing vector data in regular PA files and visualizing the field vectors (and/or Biot-Savart wires) on the View screen (see SIMION Example: contour (contourlib81), SIMION Example: helmholtz_coil, and SIMION Example: solenoid).
+SIMION 8.1.0.22 adds some capabilities and examples that make this easier to use in terms of storing vector data in regular PA files and visualizing the field vectors (and/or Biot-Savart wires) on the View screen.
+See SIMION Example: field_array, SIMION Example: contour (contourlib81), SIMION Example: helmholtz_coil, and SIMION Example: solenoid).

 Related Resources: